octomagon/davegrohl/README.md

 ## Using Dave with Hashcat
 If you'd like to use a **real** password cracker, try [hashcat](https://hashcat.net/hashcat/).
-You can use Dave to extract a user's hash formatted for haashcat.
+You can use Dave to extract a user's hash formatted for hashcat.
 Like this:
 ```bash
 MacBook-Pro:~/davegrohl$ sudo ./dave --hashcat=USERNAME > hash.txt
 MacBook-Pro:~/davegrohl$ hashcat -m 7100 hash.txt wordlist.txt